pragnyanramtha/lecture/mtv.md

+Hello, World

-I am Pragnyan Ramtha, 17 y/o, and I'm currently working as an open-source contributor.
+I am Pragnyan Ramtha, 17 y/o, and I'm currently interning at reputation dao, a us funded web3 startup.

 That's the part some of you know.